Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 The Berlin Evolution Animation

 Abstract: The Berlin Evolution Animation visualizes the development of this city’s street network and infrastructure from 1415 to the present-day, using an overlay of historic maps.
 The resulting short film presents a series of 17 “cartographic snapshots” of the urban area at intervals of every 30-40 years.
 This process highlights Berlin’s urban development over 600 years, the rapid explosion of industry and population in the nineteenth-century, followed by the destruction and violence of two world wars and then the Cold War on Berlin’s urban fabric.
-VIEW PUBLICATION
+VIEW PROJECT >

 New York City Water Supply: animated history

 This film uses time-lapse cartography from the 19th-century to the present to highlight the city’s ongoing struggle for clean water amidst growing urban challenges.
 New York City supplies unfiltered drinking water to nine million people, sourcing it from 2,000 square miles in Upstate New York through extensive aqueducts.
 This vital infrastructure, while integral to the city, remains largely unnoticed and buried just beneath our feet.
-VIEW PUBLICATION
+VIEW PROJECT >

 Virtual Reality Computer Model of Jeremy Bentham’s Panopticon